joshwiens/hyperterm-base16-tomorrow-dark/README.md

 ### Install

 1. Open HyperTerm's preferences with `Cmd+,` (or manually at `~/.hyperterm.js`) with your editor.
-  a.
-At time of writing there is a perms issue with `Cmd+` open it manually.
+  - At time of writing there is a perms issue with `Cmd+` open it manually.
 2. Update your list of plugins to include `hyperterm-base16-tomorrow-dark`, i.e. :

   ```js